snowflakedb/snowflake-sqlalchemy/README.md

     apples.c.id == bananas.c.id
 )

-# The generated SQL will use fully-qualified names:
+# The generated SQL will use fully-qualified names for cross-database tables:
 # SELECT ...
-FROM database_a.schema_a.apples
+FROM schema_a.apples
 # JOIN database_b.schema_b.bananas ON ...
 ```